The new electronic music trend is driven by tinkerers who turn computer hardware into handmade instruments.

 But writing music for a hacked or handmade instrument is largely unknown territory.
 “It’s like trying to put a basketball through a net on another planet,” he said.
 “Musicians have to start thinking more creatively.”

 The earliest music hackers, according to Collins, emerged from the clique of artists who gathered around the avant-garde composer John Cage in the 1960s.
 American composers such as David Behrman and Gordon Mumma were interested in producing new kinds of music with emerging technologies, but they didn’t have access to the proper facilities and studios to do so.
-As a workaround, they would hijack circuits from vintage computer equipment and use them to create their alien symphonies.
+As a workaround, they repurposed parts from consumer electronics and taught themselves how to build their own circuits to create these electronic symphonies.

 These days, hardware-hacking musicians have adapted to the latest technology to keep up with the times.
 Composer Keith Fullerton Whitman is well known for jamming on highly advanced equipment.
 Using his laptop and several old-school synthesizers, which are buried under a jungle of tangled wires, he creates ambient, drone, and noise music.